Do you have to do it? Must you do it? Perhaps you ought to. Or should.

 This session comes from our Advanced Use of English Practice & Feedback series.
 Each one-hour single-topic session in the series reviews advanced instances and implications of the topic, problem areas, common errors and traps, and includes illustrative exercises and time for a "problem clinic".

-• to ask about a private one-to-one or small group closed session on this topic, or on any other English teaching and certification concerns you have.
+- to ask about a private one-to-one or small-group closed session on this topic, or on any other teaching and learning concerns you have.

 Click here for our General Terms.